ciscoecosystem/apic-kafka/README.md

 Python must be installed (Following documentation has been tested with Python3) We recommend you use a dedicated virtual environment.

+The following install the requirements and generate the meta file used by PyACI.
 ```
 python3 -m venv venv
 source venv/bin/activate
 pip install -r requirements.txt
+rmetagen.py -u admin YOUR_APIC_IP_ADDRESS
 ```

 To connect to the Kafka bus, you will need to allow port TCP/9093 to be opened in the APIC firewall.